-It is also recommended that all SDU's develop a process which allows all staff the opportunities to access E-learning in order to address their mandatory training compliance in the earliest timeframe possible, in order to address the shortfall in compliance with Mandatory Safeguarding Training.
+Committee members are asked to note that the contents of this paper and progress to date managed through the Safeguarding Committee and are asked to agree that Level 2 Safeguarding Training is Mandatory for all Health Board staff groups and forms part of their HB monitoring reporting processes.
+The Committee are also asked to agree that all SDU's develop a process which allows all staff the opportunities to access eLearning to address their Safeguarding mandatory training compliance at the earliest timeframe possible, in order to address the shortfall in compliance with Mandatory Safeguarding Training.
+Progress related to this will be reported and monitored through the Safeguarding Committee.

-Governance an nd Assurance
+Governance a nd Assurance

 Link to Enabling Supporting better health and wellbeing by actively empowering people to live well in resilient communities promoting and

-Objectives Partnerships for Improving Health and Wellbeing $\boxtimes$
+Objectives Partnerships for Improving Health and Wellbeing \boxtimes

 (please choose) Co-Production and Health Literacy

-0 Digitally Enabled Health and Wellbeing
+(produce officers) Digitally Enabled Health and Wellbeing

-Deliver better care through excellent health and care service outcomes that matter most to people es achieving the
+Deliver better care through excellent health and care service es achieving the

+outcomes that matter most to people

-Best Value Outcomes and High Quality Care $\boxtimes$
+Best Value Outcomes and High Quality Care \boxtimes

 Partnerships for Care

-Excellent Staff
+Excellent Staff \boxtimes

 Digitally Enabled Care

 Outstanding Research, Innovation, Education and Learning

-Health and Car ealth and Care Standards
+Health and Ca re Standards

 (please choose) Staying Healthy

-Safe Care $\boxtimes$
+Safe Care \boxtimes

 Effective Care

 Dignified Care

 Timely Care

 Individual Care

 Staff and Resources

-Quality, Safety and Patient Experience
+Quality, Safety and Patient Experience •

-requirements fo portion of the He with Mandatory ovides the Committee with an update on Safeguar r Health Board staff.
-The data in this report, whilst only ealth Board, indicates that all SDU's have staff who are Safeguarding training.
-Key issues include the poor nun returned, despite the number of requests/reminders ser reflective of a non-compliant nber of returns
+This Paper provides the Committee with an update on Safeguarding Training requirements for Health Board staff.
+The data in this report, whilst only reflective of a portion of the Health Board, indicates that all SDU's have staff who are non-compliant with Mandatory Safeguarding training.
+Key issues include the poor number of returns completed and returned, despite the number of requests/reminders sent.